-As it passes its 40th anniversary, The University of Texas Health Science Center at Houston (UTHealth) School of Nursing is the highest-ranked nursing graduate school in Texas and among the Top Five Percent in the United States.
-Our Nurse Anesthesia program is ranked No.26 of 100 programs nationwide.
-Our graduates at the baccalaureate, master's and doctoral levels are much in demand, and our more than 8,650 alumni are contributing to the global community in leadership, research and entrepreneurial positions.
+I am honored to be the dean of The University of Texas School of Nursing at Houston, which is among the Top Five Percent of nursing graduate schools in the United States.
+Our graduates at the baccalaureate, master's and doctoral levels are in high demand, and our more than 10,000 alumni are contributing to the global community in leadership, research and entrepreneurial positions.

-Our home is a state-of-the-art facility for teaching, research and student services, located in the heart of Houston's world-famous Texas Medical Center.
-The eight-story, \$57-million nursing building, encompassing 195,000 sq. ft., is certified with the coveted LEED Gold rating for its sustainability and environmentally friendly design.
+Our home is a beautiful, state-of-the-art facility for teaching, research and student services, located in the heart of Houston's world-famous Texas Medical Center.
+The eightstory, \$57-million nursing building, encompassing 195,000 sq. ft., is certified with the coveted LEED[®] Gold rating for its sustainability and environmentally friendly design.
 Recognized as one of the top green buildings in the U.S., the School of Nursing and Student Community Center has received 11 prestigious local, state and national architectural design awards since opening in 2004.

 To ensure financial assistance to our students, we have been the fortunate recipients of endowments with a current market value of \$11.8 million.
-We also are the grateful beneficiaries of financial support from the PARTNERS organization, which now holds a \$1.47-million endowment and recently awarded its 100th full nursing scholarship.
+We also are the grateful beneficiaries of financial support from the PARTNERS organization, which now holds a \$1.6-million endowment and recently awarded its 100th full nursing scholarship.
 We all are committed to "pass it on," so that future generations of caregivers can be educated in this, the world's largest healthcare center, and by our world-class faculty.

-Nurses stand a better than average chance for employment compared to college graduates in other fields.
+BSN nurses are in high demand.
 Hospitals, clinics, nursing homes and a variety of other clinical facilities now prefer nurses with bachelor's degrees, especially those who have completed internships/residencies after graduation.
 Advancing a nursing career increasingly requires additional education at the master's and doctoral levels.
+The majority of our graduates go on to graduate school.

-Within a diverse interdisciplinary environment, we emphasize the role of nurses working as part of a healthcare team, from RNs to nurse practitioners to Doctors of Nursing Practice.
-More and more, nurse researchers are making themselves known as scholars and contributors to scientific discovery.
-Some UTHealth programs are one-of-a-kind in the nation.
+Our graduates are educated in a diverse interdisciplinary environment, where we emphasize the role of nurses in the interprofessional healthcare team, from RNs to nurse practitioners to Doctors of Nursing Practice.
+Nurse researchers, graduates and faculty in collaboration with other disciplines are contributors to scientific discovery.

-Our pacesetting legacy in academic programs, practice and research has carried us far along the path to success.
+Our pacesetting legacy in academic programs, practice, and research has carried us far along the path to success.
 The UTHealth nursing graduate of the future must meet the challenge of practicing in a healthcare model that is undergoing constant change.
 But one thing is certain: the UTHealth School of Nursing will be working to achieve a common vision - delivering innovative solutions that will create the best hope for a healthier future.
+We educate nursing leaders.